aurielfournier/CV/new_CV.md

 - 1 - **Fournier, A.M.V.**, Shieldcastle, M.C., Fries, A.C. and Bump, J.K.
 2013  _Developing a morphometric model to predict the sex of Virginia Rails (Rallus limicola)_ **The Wildlife Society Bulletin** 27: 881-886 [pdf](http://www.researchgate.net/publication/258931344_A_Morphometric_Model_to_Predict_the_Sex_of_Virginia_Rails_%28Rallus_limicola%29) doi:10.1002/wsb.323

 - a - *In Review* **Fournier, A.M.V**, Sullivan, A., Bump, J., Perkins, M., Shieldcastle, M.C., King, S. *Combining citizen science derived species distribution models and stable isotope analysis reveals migratory connectivity in a secretive species, the Virginia rail (Rallus limicola)*   (first two authors are equal)

+- b - *In Review* **Fournier, A.M.V.**, Welsh, K.J., Polito, M., Emslie, S.  Historic mercury exposure in the Clapper Rail (Rallus crepitans) in coastal salt marshes of North Carolina

 ## Honors